 Luciana Rosu-Sieza is the Executive Director at the Bulimia Anorexia Nervosa Association (BANA).
 For 8 years she held the position of Health Promotion Manager prior to being appointed as the Executive Director in 2012.
 Luciana graduated from the University of Windsor in Psychology with a minor in French.
 She is an alumni of Leadership Windsor Essex class of 2008.
 She is involved in many aspects of prevention, education and advocacy for those who are directly and indirectly affected by Eating Disorders.
 Luciana was instrumental in the development of the centralized intake for eating disorders in Windsor-Essex.
 She has delivered hundreds of workshops on topics of self-esteem, body image, media literacy, nutrition, advocacy and leadership.
 She has had the privilege of wearing many hats in her career from volunteer management, fundraising, community engagement, leadership, advocacy and more.
 Her proudest accomplishment in life is being the mom of Gabriela, Antonio and wife to Tony.

-John T. Clark has extensive experience in business, business succession and estate planning for small- and medium-sized business enterprises and their principals.
+John T. Clark is a Senior Counsel with Miller Canfield in Windsor.
+John has extensive experience in business, business succession and estate planning for small- and medium-sized business enterprises and their principals.
 He also provides corporate governance, organizational and commercial advice and services to businesses, as well as nonprofit and charitable government-funded agencies and organizations.
 Complementing John's estate planning advice and service is his expertise in estate and trust administration, including probate, asset realization, income tax, estate accounting and dispute settlement.
 John's commercial advice and service extends to commercial and residential real estate, particularly retirement development and housing, where he is considered the leading legal authority on life lease housing.

 John is a frequent speaker on subjects related to his practice and is very committed to legal education and professional competence.
 He co-chairs an annual Law Society of Ontario continuing legal education program on probate practice, and he is a sessional instructor in Estate Planning and Administration at the Faculty of Law, University of Windsor.
 He is also a charter member and has served since 2007 on the Law Society of Ontario's Solicitors' Advisory Committee, which is charged with setting the annual Law Society licensing examinations and establishing competency standards for applicants to the Bar of Ontario.